 Any student with a temperature of 100 degrees or more may not attend school.
 If a student is sent home from school with a fever, he/she may not return to school until they are fever free for 24 hours.
-The school follows the WI department of communicable disease guidelines
+The school follows the WI department of communicable disease guidelines: LINK.

-(https://www.dhs.wisconsin.gov/publications/p4/p44397.pdf) for exclusions.
 In the event of a communicable disease outbreak, the School District of Beloit will take direction from the Rock County Health Department as to when a school closure is necessary.
 Parents/guardians are advised to have a child care plan in place should a school closure occur or should their child become ill and need to stay home for an extended period of time.